Vid201/competitive-programming/Codeforces/README.md

 # Codeforces
 Each problem has its directory with 3 files: source code (main.cpp), input file (input.txt) and output file (output.txt).
+Problemset can be found [here](https://codeforces.com/problemset).

 ## Compiling
 ```